This article will introduce you to the many ways occupational therapy can help people living with dementia.

 We collaborate with care partners of PLWD by:

-Part of our goal in these collaborations is to reduce dementia-related behaviors, reduce care partner burden, and increase safety and quality of life for people living with dementia.
+Part of our goal in these collaborations is to reduce dementia-related behaviors, decrease care partner burden, and improve safety and quality of life for people living with dementia.

 Habilitation focuses on promoting a client’s current participation, function, and/or performance.
-This is achieved by enhancing an individual’s preserved capabilities, and OTs who take a habilitative approach focus on the dyad, or team, which includes both the PLWD and their care partner.
+This is achieved by enhancing an individual’s preserved capabilities.
+OTs who take a habilitative approach focus on the dyad, or team, which includes both the PLWD and their care partners.

-In contrast, a rehabilitative approach would focus on restoring lost function and typically only focuses on the “patient”, which is not as appropriate for dementia care.
+By contrast, a rehabilitative approach focuses on restoring lost function and typically only addresses the “patient,” which often is not appropriate for dementia care.

 How to find an OT who works with dementia

-When searching for an OT professional who has experience working with PLWD, it’s important to identify the following prior to starting care.
-Many times you can find this information on a company’s website, but if not, you can call the company to ask.
+When searching for an OT professional who has experience working with PLWD, it’s important to verify the following prior to starting care.
+You can usually find this information on a company’s website, but if not, you can call the company to ask.

 Questions to ask when seeking an OT professional can include: